Archive

 Worse, the relationship doesn’t add much if anything to the story.
 Given the woman didn’t exist, one would expect writer/director Scott Cooper (Hostiles) to do more with the character.
 But she is there solely to be dumped by the angsty Bruce and to utter pap like, “if you can’t be honest with yourself, I don’t know how I can expect you to be honest with me.”

-The second half of the film is where we go straight into the ditch.
-Bruce is struggling to present Nebraska in his stripped down vision while fending off pressure to release Born in the USA.
-In the doing, he engages some more with his father both then and now while struggling with depression.
-It’s a long slog, with Bruce upset that his cassette tape cannot be replicated in the studio.
-This principal struggle is treated as if we were watching Oppenheimer and his team of scientists discussing the moral conundrum of unleashing nuclear power onto the world.
+The second half of the film goes straight into the ditch.
+Bruce is struggling to present Nebraska in his stripped down vision while fending off the mildest of pressure to release Born in the USA.
+In the doing, he engages some more with his father while struggling with depression.
+It’s a long slog, with Bruce upset his cassette tape sound cannot be replicated in the studio, a struggle treated as if we were watching Oppenheimer and his team of scientists making Fat Man.
 In these moments, the film has absolutely no sense of proportion and lapses into the ridiculous.
-The Boss’ head is in his hands.
-A lot.

-Ultimately, Cooper cannot land on any one thing for very long, and it is just not very cinematically interesting to watch a film about a guy writing a singularly personal solo record.
-It’s all in Bruce’s head.
-And the memories of his Dad, the ghost, are drab and not all that shocking.
+Ultimately, Cooper cannot land on any one thing for very long, and it is just not very cinematically interesting to watch a film about a guy writing a personal solo record.

-A positive.
+There is a positive.
 Jeremy Allen White is really quite good as Springsteen.
 One has to be really careful with such a mythic figure, and White does a very understated job while still capturing the persona.
 The script calls for him to be perpetually tortured but he pushes back with a refreshing natural humanity.
 This is no small thing given how humorless and dour the script portrays him.

 It’s not grotesquely terrible.
 But it’s pretty bad, hopelessly muddled and much duller and pedestrian than it had to be.